kmpm/hyperv-templates/README.md

 HyperV-Templates
 ================
-Packer templates optimized for Hyper-V
+Packer templates optimized for Hyper-V and for running the build on Windows with PowerShell.

 Based upon work done by https://github.com/jacqinthebox/packer-templates